propeldata/arbor-dashboard/README.md

-# Propel Data Next.js Sample App
+# Propel Next.js Reference Implementation

 This is a sample implementation showing how to integrate [Propel](https://propeldata.com) with a [Next.js](https://nextjs.org) application.